NexaVerseDot/Termite-Wallet-Website/src/edu/en/ethereum/how-ethereum-works/wallets-on-ethereum.md

 # Wallets On Ethereum

 To interact with Ethereum, you need a non-custodial wallet app.
 An Ethereum wallet is an application that allows you to store, send, and receive Ether (ETH) and other Ethereum-based tokens.
-Most multi-currency, non-custodial wallet apps (e.g., Unstoppable Wallet) support Ethereum, making it easy for users to manage their assets on the platform.
+Most multi-currency, non-custodial wallet apps (e.g., Termite Wallet) support Ethereum, making it easy for users to manage their assets on the platform.

 There are a few key things to keep in mind about Ethereum wallets: